oasis-tcs/openc2-ap-er/oc2edr.md

     * SHOULD respond with status code 400
     * SHOULD respond with 'file not denied' in the status text

-* but cannot access the file specified in the device Target
+* but cannot access the file specified in the file Target
     * MUST respond with status code 500
     * SHOULD respond with 'cannot access file' in the status text